dushyantRathore/Messaging-Bots/README.md

-# Random Telegram ChatBots
+# Random Bots on different platforms
 <br><br>

 **Restobot**
 <br>
-This bot makes use of Zomato's API to give details about the nightlife, top cuisines and best restaurants in your area.
+This telegram bot makes use of Zomato's API to give details about the nightlife, top cuisines and best restaurants in your area.
 Just share your location to get started.
 The link to the bot is [t.me/Restofinder_bot](t.me/Restofinder_bot).